FAUSWE-GROUP11/Rokku/CONTRIBUTING.md

 git commit -am "Update requirements"
 ```

-### 5. Push commit to your remote branch
+### 6. Push commit to your remote branch
-Since you have been working on branch "fanchen/fix_bug", you have to push your changes to the same branch of your fork on GitHub.
+Since you have been working on branch `<your_name>/fix_bug`, you have to push your changes to the same branch of your fork on GitHub.
 Note: always push to origin (your folk); never push to upstream.

 Example:

-`git push origin fanchen/fix_bug`
+`git push origin <your_name>/fix_bug`

-### 6. Create new pull request (PR)
+### 7. Create new pull request (PR)
 From your fork or upstream, open a new PR to merge your new branch to upstream/master.
+Wait for Travis CI to pass all tests on your PR.
 Wait for one of the codeowners (go to CODEOWNER file to see who are codeowners of this project) to approve of your PR.
-Upon approval, your contribution can be merged to upstream/master.
+Upon passing all tests and review approval, your contribution can be merged to upstream/master.

 ### 7. Delete your branch and sync with upstream
 After your PR is merged to upstream/master, delete your local branch and the branch on your fork.
 This is to make sure that all branches currently living on the remote repo are unmerged.
 Note that, before you can delete the branch, you have to go to your local master and sync with upstream first.